Dreycod/Dreycod/README.md

-# 💫 Drey / André
+# 💫 Drey

 **`Code Addict`** | **`Passionate Innovator`** | **`Open-Source Advocate`**

 Hey there!
 I'm an indie developer who loves building software, solving problems, and sharing my work with the community.
-I code because it's fun and challenging, and I believe in contributing to the open-source world to make it a better place for everyone.

-Whether I'm experimenting with Python, building JavaScript apps, or tinkering with hardware on Raspberry Pi, you'll find a variety of projects here that reflect my passion for coding and creativity.
+I code because it's fun and challenging, and I believe in contributing to the open-source world to make it a better place for everyone. you'll find a variety of projects here that reflect my passion for coding and creativity.
 All of my repositories are **free to use** — feel free to fork, contribute, and create something amazing with them!

 Let’s make something cool together! 🚀